wechto/paper/README.md

   we propose to direct prediction towards task relevant information, enabling the model to be aware of the current task and **encouraging it to only model relevant quantities of the state space**, resulting in **a learning objective that more closely matches the downstream task**.

-  :curly_loop: [C-LEARNING: LEARNING TO ACHIEVE GOALS VIA RECURSIVE CLASSIFICATION](https://arxiv.org/pdf/2011.08909.pdf) :+1: :sweat_drops:
+  :curly_loop: [C-LEARNING: LEARNING TO ACHIEVE GOALS VIA RECURSIVE CLASSIFICATION](https://arxiv.org/pdf/2011.08909.pdf) :+1: :sweat_drops: :volcano: :boom:  ​ ​

   This Q-function is not useful for predicting or controlling the future state distribution.
 Fundamentally, this problem arises because the relationship between the reward function, the Q function, and the future state distribution in prior work remains unclear.  :ghost: [DIAYN?]

+  on-policy ---> off-policy ---> goal-conditioned.

   :curly_loop: [LEARNING TO UNDERSTAND GOAL SPECIFICATIONS BY MODELLING REWARD](https://openreview.net/pdf?id=H1xsSjC9Ym) :+1: :+1:  ​